FranciscaMasombo/TheShop/ReadMe.md

  "scripts": {
     "cy:run": "cypress run"
   }
+# Use the following to run test in Shop folder in Terminal
-Use npx cypress run to run tests
+npx cypress run

 ```